 “?
-(Who Do You Think Of)” by Any Name’s Okay is a beautiful song for pining over someone.
+(Who Do You Think Of)” by Any Name’s Okay is a beautiful song about pining for someone.
 It poses other beautiful questions like, “who do the midnight stars remind you of?” and “what goes on in your chest / that weighs down on your breath?”

 I didn’t know Up Dharma Down’s “Thinker” was a break-up song until I paid closer attention to the lyrics.
 Since then, the question “did I free your mind?” has hit me differently.